Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

 Distracted Driving is a very big concern in most countries around the world where automobiles are the primary source of transportation.
-With so many people on the road everyday, there are enough elements and circumstances abound that can create the perfect circumstances for auto accidents, without the added challenge of drivers being distracted.
+With so many people on the road every day, there are plenty of elements and situations that can create the perfect circumstances for auto accidents, without the added challenge of drivers being distracted.

 All kinds of otherwise avoidable accidents can be prevented when you go out of your way to ensure you're as aware as you possibly can be while driving.
 Without that simple but exceptionally necessary awareness, it's way too easy to roll through a stop sign, run a red light, bump into the car in front of you, or even hit a pedestrian.
 By keeping up on distraction-free driving tips like these, you can literally save lives.
 You'll also get the added bonus of saving yourself from any unnecessary vehicle repairs, lawsuits, or injuries.

-This puts the most common causes of driving distraction, well out of your reach.
-Even in moments when your little alerts and ringer start going off, it'll already be to difficult to even attempt reaching your phone or tablet.
-In order to get them at all, you'll have to pull of the road and get into the backseat in order to reach them and check your notifications.
+This puts the most common causes of driving distraction well out of your reach.
+That way, when your little alerts and ringers start going off, it'll be too difficult to even attempt reaching your phone or tablet.
+In order to get them at all, you'll have to pull off the road and get into the backseat in order to reach them and check your notifications.
 And in most cases, you'll get so used to having your devices out of reach while driving that it'll be super easy to just keep on driving to your destination before even bothering to need to know who's trying to reach you.

-When I first started to become interested in driving, begging my dad to let me take the van for a spin again and again in some abandoned parking lot nearest to us, my dad would always remind me, "It's not your own driving you need to worry about so much, it's everyone elses."
+When I first started to become interested in driving, begging my dad to let me take the van for a spin again and again in some abandoned parking lot near us, my dad would always remind me, "It's not your own driving you need to worry about so much, it's everyone else's."

 This is why it's ever so important to make sure you're paying attention to as much as possible while you're driving, within reason of course.

-Similar to Tip #2, you'll find nearly everyone will tell you that you need to "keep your eyes on the road", but I've yet to really hear anyone get more specific than that.
-Yes, when you're driving, you do want to pay attention to the road ahead, but there is certainly much more than you need to keep a conscious tab on--then just the road ahead.
+Similar to Tip 2, you'll find nearly everyone will tell you that you need to "keep your eyes on the road", but I've yet to really hear anyone get more specific than that.
+Yes, when you're driving, you do want to pay attention to the road ahead, but there is certainly much more than you need to keep a conscious tab on than just the road ahead.

 As time goes on, you'll find yourself thinking about everything going on around you when you're actively driving and not distracted.
 You're inner monologue might be noticing things like: